-McLaughlin shatters 400m hurdles record to win gold
+McLaughlin smashes 400m hurdles record to win gold

 The Netherlands' Femke Bol, who won bronze at last year's Tokyo Olympics, took silver in 52.27, ahead of the United States' Dalilah Muhammad.

-Muhammad is the last woman other than McLaughlin to hold the world record.

-Muhammad ran 52.19 to beat McLaughlin to gold at the last world championships in Doha in 2019.
+Muhammad held the world record after breaking it twice in 2019 - on the second occasion, running 52.16 to beat McLaughlin to gold at the last world championships in Doha.

-But McLaughlin has improved that mark four times in the past 13 months.
-She also has run five of the six fastest times in history.
+But McLaughlin has improved that mark four times in the past 13 months, and has now run five of the six fastest times in history.

-Her winning time was faster than the seventh and eighth placed times in the women's flat 400m final raced half an hour earlier on the same track.
+Her winning time was faster than the seventh and eighth-placed times in the women's flat 400m final, raced half an hour earlier on the same track.

 McLaughlin said that the presence of fans and family, after the Covid pandemic took sport behind closed doors, has helped spur her on to new heights.